xXAleXPolYXx/PythonServer37100/README.md

 pip install flask
 pip install -U flask-cors
 pip install psycopg2-binary
-Run in a terminal python ApiPython.py
+Run in a terminal python3 ApiPython.py

-your server will listen on localhost:5000
+your server will listen on localhost:7484